tashil99/HomeBuddy/README.md

 This is the **core script used during the robot demonstration**.
 It is responsible for:

 * Running real-time object detection
-* Interaction with the robot hardware (motors, sensors)
+* Interaction with the robot hardware (motors, servos)
 * Making movement and control decisions based on detected objects
 * Integrating the trained detection model into the live system